 Make the container match the level of classification.
 Labels with different colors do not actually protect anything.
 The strength of the container should be consonant with the level of classification of the information inside, and it could have other important features such as tracking who saw it, where it was, when it was viewed, etc.

-In the case of paper, instead of merely having a file on a desk, one could have a file that is a container which offers protection and also records metadata.
-It might look like a file, but it is more secure: papers won’t fall out, the location of the file could be tracked easily.
+In the case of paper, instead of merely having a file on a desk, one could have a file that is a container which offers different levels of protection and also records metadata.
+It might look like a file, but it would be more secure: papers won’t fall out, the location of the file could be tracked very easily.

-Many security products promise the moon and stars with ridiculous statements such as “stop hackers” and “100% safe”–which are misleading at best and often downright lies at worst.
-No one likes to be uncomfortable, but the truth is very uncomfortable indeed: there is no such thing as absolute security in information security, especially on the leakiest of untight and unwieldy ships, the U.S.S.
+Many security products promise the moon and stars with ridiculous statements such as “stop hackers” and “100% safe”–which are misleading at best and dirty lies at worst.
+No one likes to be uncomfortable about security, but the truth is very uncomfy indeed: there is no such thing as absolute security in information security, especially on the leakiest of untight and unwieldy ships, the U.S.S.
 Internet.

-But there is strong security and near-absolute security for information which is not so serious.
-We can have a high expectation of privacy, anonymity, or both, with good products.
+But there is strong security and near-absolute security for all levels of information.
+We can have a high expectation of privacy, anonymity, or both, with good products and best practices.

-Using a product such as Protonmail for your email provider is an instance of strong security for privacy.
+Using a product such as Protonmail for your email provider is an instance of employing strong security to ensure privacy.
 Encrypting a file off-line with a symmetric cipher such as CAMELLIA256 and hashing it with SHA512, and sending that over Protonmail would be even better.
 Using a one-time pad, encrypting it with an appropriate public key or a symmetric cipher, and sending that over an end-to-end encrypted provider like Protonmail is near-absolute security (NAS).
 NAS is as good as it gets.
 Done properly, such a message will remain unter vier Augen, and will have never really existed once the key to the one-time pad is destroyed.

 That said, one must be careful to be aware and to follow the laws that apply to cryptography in your area.
 For example, in Thailand it is illegal to destroy keys.
-In Thailand, you can use symmetric keys, but keep a copy because that is the law.
+In Thailand, you can use symmetric keys, but you must keep a copy because that is the law.
 Find out what the laws are for cryptography in your jurisdiction.